Updated to reflect 2018 versions of Domo vs. Tableau

 One of the major selling points of both platforms is that they make enterprise-class analytics accessible to the common line-of-business user.
 That means companies can process and understand their data without going through the IT department.

-Ignorance is bliss, but if you’re signing a year-long contract, you should at least have a basic idea of what’s “under the hood.”
+Ignorance is bliss, but if you’re signing a year-long contract, you should at least have a basic idea of what’s under the hood.

+Tableau connects to your servers, databases, and web tools to gather data from across your enterprise.
 Their analytics features cover data discovery, data visualization, geocoding, survey analysis, time-series analysis, social analytics, and more.
 It integrates with R statistical programming language, and provides mobile BI access with touch-optimized features for tablets.

 Domo gives companies the ability to analyze and cleanse their data, no matter the source.
 It simplifies ETL processing (extract, transform, load), so you can find the value in your data, even without formal SQL training.
 The DataFusion feature also lets you merge data from multiple sources.